dcm4che/dcm4chee-arc-lang/README.md

 :
 src/main/webapp/assets/schema/hi/metrics.schema.json=>src/csv/hi/metrics.schema.csv
 ```
-will add the previous missing entries in the CSV files, were they can be replaced by translated values for `title`
+will add the previous missing entries in the CSV files, where they can be replaced by translated values for `title`
 and `description`.